-Topic Not Including a Safety Walkway (Options 1, 2, and 4) Including a Safety Walkway (Option 3) Design description A safety walkway will not be included, similar to the existing Bridges.
+Торіс Not Including a Safety Walkway (Options 1, 2, and 4) Including a Safety Walkway (Option 3) Design description A safety walkway will not be included, similar to the existing Bridges.
 A safety walkway may be added on the north side of both Bridges.
 What will be visible The side of the bridge, utilities, and a railing may be visible.
 The safety walkway may be visible in front of part of the side of the bridge, potentially along with other elements such as utilities and a railing.
 Cost considerations Less expensive than building a safety walkway.
 More expensive than omitting a safety walkway.
-Photo examples and illustrations King Street Project Bridge Commonwealth Avenue Project Bridge Quarry tile protection to waterproofing Main girders Steel plate waterproof gap Kerb plate Walkway Walkway Walkway Walkway Dracket Brick infilling Reinforcement Cross girder
+Photo examples and illustrations King Street Project Bridge Commonwealth Avenue Project Bridge Parapet to waterproofing Main girders Steel plate waterproof gap Pedestal bearing Pedestal bearing Bearing Cross girder